What is FRC?

 1. Design

-Once we have our objective in mind, we start brainstorming ways to get the task done.
+Once we have our objective in mind, we start brainstorming ways to complete the tasks.
 We start by drawing simple designs.

 2. Basic Prototype